xfhg/blackjackin/README.md

 So, let's get it started !
 Our App will be able to spin multiple tables and each *Table* will have multiple *Hands* displaying stacks of *Cards* playing with the dealer *Hand*.
 For each table there is an *Interface* (deal/hit/stand) for each player and a component for the *Outcome* (score) of the playing hand.

 > ##Step 1: break the UI into a component hierarchy

+First of all it’s wise to follow the **single responsibility principle** and ideally, design your components to be responsible for only one thing.
+When you start to feel you are not doing it right anymore with your component, you should consider breaking it down into smaller ones.

 [![reactflow.png](https://d23f6h5jpj26xu.cloudfront.net/6k7yx6pxorpw_small.png)](http://img.svbtle.com/6k7yx6pxorpw.png)